Casement Windows vs. Double-Hung Windows

 • Uninterrupted views: Casement windows offer a clear, unobstructed view of the outdoors and can be customized with or without grids to match your design preferences.

 • Superior ventilation: Since these windows can open fully, they allow maximum airflow, ideal for rooms where fresh air is a priority.
 Casement windows can act like a sail to catch the wind and direct breezes into the house, improving airflow throughout your home.
+Casement windows can provide more fresh air compared to other window types.

 • Energy efficiency: These windows close tightly against the frame, creating a strong seal on all four sides that minimizes drafts and improves energy efficiency.

+Additionally, casement windows can provide improved ventilation and energy savings for your house due to their design and tight seal.
+The secure latch lock mechanism enhances both security and energy efficiency by ensuring a tight lock and preventing air leakage.
 While casement windows maximize ventilation and energy efficiency, their outward-opening design may not suit areas with tight exterior spaces, such as near walkways or patios.

 Double-Hung Windows: A Timeless Classic

 • Flexible ventilation: The top and bottom sashes are operable, so you can operate them to control airflow by opening one or both sections.
+The sash opens at the top to release warm air and at the bottom to allow cool air in.

 • Space-saving design: Double-hung windows open vertically, ideal for areas with impractical outward-opening windows.